 My name is Monica and I am your Travel Designer from Your Custom Journey.
-After my Master's degree in Anglo-American and Czech language and literature, I worked for over 15 years for the National Italian Airline at Venice airport and got the chance to visit almost every continent.
-The more I visited abroad, getting in touch with different ways of thinking and countries, the most I felt in love with "my" little "boot-shaped" Italy.
+After a Master's degree in Anglo-American and Czech language and literature, I've been working for over 15 years for the National Italian Airline at Venice airport.
+Thanks to that, I got the chance to visit almost every continent.
+The more I was visiting abroad, getting in touch with different ways of thinking, the most I felt in love with "my" little "boot-shaped" Italy.
 I jumped at the opportunity to work as a tour leader for a travel agency located in Tuscany and moved from Venice to Florence.
-This relocation from one romantic city (the most one!) to another enriched me: Florence is wonderful with an amazing architecture that is different than Venice.
-I had the opportunity to deeply visit Tuscany in my spare time and in the meantime as a job, I was tour leading groups to the most important cities of Italy: Two birds with one stone!
+This relocation from one romantic city (the most one!) to another enriched me: Florence is wonderful with a different renaissance architecture than Venice.
+I had the opportunity to visit Tuscany in my spare time, and as a job, I was tour leading groups to the most important cities of Italy: Two birds with one stone!

-I love my country from North to South, with all the contradictions and differences itself: but these are our strengths.
-I always try to convey in each exclusive tour I designed the variety we have in Italy, not limiting my attention just to the architectural wealth, the richnesses in culture and history, or amazing foods, etc but also the real Italian spirit, which is a rainbow of unique passion and colors.
+I love my country from North to South, with all its contradictions and differences: they're our strength!
+I always try to convey into each exclusive tour I designed the variety we have in Italy, paying attention not only to the architectural wealth, the richnesses in culture and history, or amazing foods, etc but also the real Italian spirit, which is a rainbow of unique passion and colors.
 My goal is to plan luxury and unique tours that will make you feel "italiano" (Italian) during your unforgettable stay.
 I' am sure you'll like it!

 What places and activities do you specialize in?

 "Italy from North to South with a special eye on Veneto and Tuscany region.
 Food and wine tours, family travel, Honeymoon, and Luxury tours."